Omar Sharif: Contract bridge career

 In 1975, sponsored by the Lancia division of Fiat, Sharif and members of the Italian Blue Team faced off in four challenge matches against American teams.
 Sharif's team won in Chicago, but was defeated in New York, Los Angeles and Miami.

-The Omar Sharif World Individual Championship held in 1990 offered the largest total purse ($200,000) in the history of bridge.
+In 1990, the Omar Sharif World Individual Championship offered the largest total purse, $200,000, in the history of bridge.

 In 1997, he was a member of the Committee of Honour for the Bermuda Bowl on the first time it was held in an Arab country, Tunisia.
-He competed in a transnational team (with French, German and Lebanese players) and finished 11th.
-In 1999 he played in a French senior team at the European Championships in Malta, finishing second.
+He competed in a transnational team, with French, German and Lebanese players, and finished 11th.
+In 1999, he played in a French senior team at the European Championships in Malta, finishing second.
 In 2000 at Maastricht, he joined Egypt's senior team, finishing in ninth place.

 With Charles Goren and later Tannah Hirsch, Sharif contributed to a syndicated newspaper bridge column for the Chicago Tribune.

-He was also both the author and co-author of several books on bridge and licensed his name to a bridge video game, Omar Sharif Bridge, initially released in an MS-DOS version and Amiga version in 1992 and is still sold in Windows and mobile platform versions.
-He was also the hand analyst commentator for the Epson worldwide bridge contests.
+Sharif was the author and co-author of several books on bridge and licensed his name to a bridge video game, Omar Sharif Bridge, initially released in an MS-DOS version and Amiga version in 1992 and is still sold in Windows and mobile platform versions.
+He was the hand analyst commentator for the Epson worldwide bridge contests.

 Sharif was a regular in casinos in France.

 By 2000, Sharif had stopped playing bridge entirely.
 Having once proudly declared the game his passion, he now considered it an addiction: "I didn't want to be a slave to any passion anymore.
 I gave up card playing altogether, even bridge and gambling."
-However, Sharif continued to license his name to bridge software games, and co-authored a book with bridge writer David Bird, Omar Sharif Talks Bridge.
+Sharif continued to license his name to bridge software games, and co-authored a book with bridge writer David Bird, Omar Sharif Talks Bridge.
 Written in 2004, it includes some of his most famous deals and bridge stories.

 Personal life

 Family and personal relationships

 Sharif lived in Egypt from his birth until he moved to Europe in 1965.
 He recounted that in 1932, his father "wasn't a wealthy man", but "earned quite a bit of money".
 Before the Egyptian Revolution of 1952, King Farouk frequented Sharif's family home, and became a friend and card-game partner of Sharif's mother.
 His mother was an elegant and charming hostess who was all too delighted with the association because it gave her the privilege of "consorting only with the elite" of Egyptian society.
-Sharif also recounted that his father's timber business was very successful during that time in ways that Sharif describes as dishonest or immoral.
-By contrast, after 1952, Sharif stated that wealth changed hands in Egypt under Nasser's nationalisation policies and his father's business "took a beating".
+Sharif recounted that his father's timber business was very successful during that time in ways that Sharif describes as dishonest or immoral.
+In contrast, after 1952, Sharif stated that wealth changed hands in Egypt under Nasser's nationalisation policies and his father's business "took a beating".